Medically reviewed on Aug 10, 2018

 Metoprolol Succinate ER is a beta-blocker that affects the heart and circulation (blood flow through arteries and veins).

 Metoprolol Succinate ER may also be used for other purposes not listed in this medication guide.

-You should not use this medication if you have a serious heart problem (heart block, sick sinus syndrome, slow heart rate), severe circulation problems, severe heart failure, or a history of slow heart beats that caused fainting.
+You should not use Metoprolol Succinate ER Succinate ER if you have a serious heart problem (heart block, sick sinus syndrome, slow heart rate), severe circulation problems, severe heart failure, or a history of slow heart beats that caused fainting.

 Before taking this medicine

-You should not use this medication if you are allergic to Metoprolol Succinate ER, or other beta-blockers (atenolol, carvedilol, labetalol, Metoprolol Succinate ER, nadolol, nebivolol, propranolol, sotalol, and others), or if you have:
+You should not use this medicine if you are allergic to Metoprolol Succinate ER, or other beta-blockers (atenolol, carvedilol, labetalol, nadolol, nebivolol, propranolol, sotalol, and others), or if you have:

 a serious heart problem such as heart block, sick sinus syndrome, or slow heart rate;

 severe heart failure (that required you to be in the hospital); or

 a history of slow heart beats that have caused you to faint.